kazisean/FatRec32/ReadME.md

 - **File Carving Techniques**: Signature-based recovery for specific file types
 - **Cryptographic Validation**: SHA1 hashing to verify file post-recovery

-## 👥 Contributing
+## Contributing

 Contributions to FatRec32 are welcome!
-Whether it's bug reports, feature requests, or code contributions, please feel free to reach out or submit a pull request.
+Whether it's bug reports, feature requests, or code contributions, please feel open an issue and submit a pull request.

 1. Raise an issue + Fork the repository ⑂
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Added this amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request 🎉

-## 📜 License
+## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 🙏 Acknowledgments

-- FAT32 file system specification
-- OpenSSL project for cryptographic libraries
-- Various file recovery research papers and techniques